silexlabs/Silex/packages/silex-lib/readme.md

 Nice to have :

-* save edited parts of the file only (useful to work several people on a file, 1st step to the undo/redo since it implies storing the changes to a file instead of the DOM)
+* publication: optimize and use soscket.io to be notified when job is done + stop a job
+* multi user editing (save edited parts of the file only + socket.io notifications)
 * store current state on local storage (auto-save, propose to "open latest unsaved version" when opening a document)
 * deeplink to opened file (https://www.silex.me/?file=/dropbox/path/to/file.html)
 * indicates online/offline?